cdmx-in/wappler_ac_ag_grid/README.md

 ---

+### Set Filters

+The "Set Filters" feature allows you to enable the setting of filters for columns in a user interface.
+This feature allows to preset filters when the grid is rendered.

+Configuration includes:
+- **Set Filters**: Toggle to enable or disable the feature.
+When enabled, users can set filters for columns.
+(Default: false)
+- **Custom Filters**: A grid that allows you to define custom filters.
+  - **Field**: The column name to filter.
+  - **Filter Type**: The type of filter to apply, options available are: "Starts With," "Less Than," "Date From," "Greater Than," "Equals," and "Contains."
+  - **Filter Value**: The Value/Filter to be applied.

+---

 # Configure Actions Column
 The Configure Actions Column feature allows you to configure actions for the buttons in the Actions Column.